History of rugby union matches between Argentina and Ireland

 Argentina have yet to beat Ireland on Irish soil, and Ireland have only won twice in Argentina.
 Ireland's first win against Argentina was in 1952, however it was only a capped match for Argentina.
 Ireland's first fully test capped away win in Argentina came in 2014.
-Since 2012 matches between the two teams have been held for the Admiral Brown Cup.
-Argentina first won the Cup in 2015; since 2018 it has been held by Ireland.
+Since 2012 matches between the two teams, with the exception of World Cup matches, have been held for the Admiral Brown Cup.
+As of November 2024 Ireland have won the cup on six occasions and Argentina have yet to win.